ying-teaching/python-book/docs/ch12_django/notes/django_crash_course.md

 Django creates table schema and database access API based on app model definitions.

 You need to add the `tasks` app to the list in the `INSTALLED_APPS` item in the project's `settings.py` file.
+Just add `"tasks` as the first element in the `INSTALLED_APPS` list.

-Then create migration from the app models using command `python3 manage.py makemigrations tasks`.
+Then in the project folder, create a migration from the app models using command `python3 manage.py makemigrations tasks`.
 It creates a migration file in `polls/migrations/0001_initial.py` that has the migration code.

 You can use the command `python3 manage.py sqlmigrate tasks 0001` to check the SQL statements that to be applied to the database.